List of Disney's Big Hero 6 characters: Trina

-Trina Aken is a Hiro's ex-girlfriend and the gynoid "daughter" created by Obake for the sole purpose of enticing Hiro into becoming part of his planned empire.
+Trina Aken is the gynoid "daughter" created by Obake for the sole purpose of enticing Hiro into becoming part of his planned empire.
 She first appears posing as young bot-fighter who teams up with Hiro in the underground bot fighting circuit.
 It is soon revealed that she had been hacking into other competitors' robots to rob banks.
 Despite Hiro gaining a crush on her, he turns against Trina forcing her to flee back to Obake.
 Trina later reveals her robotic origin to Hiro while also casually flirting with him.
 Following Obake's defeat, she fled.
 She becomes a full time villain by giving herself a haircut and upgraded robot body.
 She works alongside Noodle Burger Boy whom she calls "little brother" and seems to show genuine concern for him.
 Trina spends much of season 2 trying to concoct her own plan for revenge against Big Hero 6.
 In "Something Fluffy", she and Noodle Burger Boy proceed to dig through garbage looking for parts for some kind of device.
 She openly voices her distaste for the other villains' recent monster transformations; calling them "losers".
 It is later revealed that her plan involves using what coding is left of her "father" Obake.
 Her plan finally comes to fruition in "Legacies" where she worked under Krei to create the Buddy Guardians.
 Now made to look much older and sporting a hairstyle similar to her creator, Trina, along with Noodle Burger Boy, attempted to use thermonuclear reactors, disguised as garbage trucks, to obliterate San Fransokyo; believing that she would continue her father's legacy.
 She is ultimately defeated and is implied to have been incarcerated.